7 Stretches to Relieve Back Pain

 You may like: 8 Tips for Better Posture and Healthier Back

 7. Full back stretch

 To finish this simple routine to relieve back pain, you can do this exercise.
 It’s quite complete, as it strengthens both your back and core muscles.

 - Standing with your legs together, bend forward as much as you can so that your back is parallel to the floor.

 - Then, stretch your arms out in front of you as much as you can to keep your back in a straight line.
 You can use a chair or table for support.

 - Push your shoulders forward to stretch each muscle in your back.

-- Keep this position for as long as you can.
-When done, raise up slowly so you don’t get dizzy.
+- Hold this position for as long as you can.
+When you’re done, get up slowly so you don’t get dizzy.

-- If it is hard for you to do with your feet together, you can open them so they are shoulder-width apart.
+- If it’s hard for you to do with your feet together, you can open them so they’re shoulder-width apart.

 Do these stretching exercises frequently